 Fortunately, there are several effective ways to reduce humidity indoors.

-Ventilation systems help expel humid air from enclosed spaces by exchanging stale air with fresh air from outside; this also helps improve overall air quality as well as reducing excessive moisture within the room.
+Ventilation systems help expel humid air from enclosed spaces by exchanging stale air with fresh air from outside; this also helps improve overall air quality as well as reduce excessive moisture within the room.

 Dehumidifiers are another option that use refrigeration technology to remove moisture from the atmosphere and then collect water droplets into a reservoir that must be emptied periodically.